-Last night's (Tuesday 21) decision at City Hall means most households will see the city council part of their overall bill increase by around one penny a day in 2017-18.
+Tonight’s decision at City Hall means most households will see the city council part of their overall bill increase by around one penny a day in 2017-18.

 Norwich City Council’s portion represents just 14 per cent of the overall council tax bill, with 73 per cent going to Norfolk County Council and 13 per cent going to the Office of the Police & Crime Commissioner for Norfolk.